 Check here for recent announcements from the Arizona Community Foundation of Yuma and upcoming events in the area.

-The Arizona Community Foundation of Yuma is inviting community groups to participate in the Third Annual Cash for College Scholarship Awareness Night.
-The event provides an opportunity for students, families and educators to learn more about scholarships available to local students for post-secondary studies.
-Scholarship providers that participated last year met with 200 students interested in learning about local scholarship opportunities.
+The Arizona Community Foundation of Yuma held its Third Annual Cash for College Scholarship Awareness Night in January.
+The event provided an opportunity for students, families and educators to learn more about scholarships available to local students for post-secondary studies.
+Scholarship providers that participated this year met with over 200 students interested in learning about local scholarship opportunities.

-The Cash for College Scholarship Awareness Night, coordinated to accommodate students’ and parents’ busy schedules, will provide an invaluable opportunity for students to learn more about scholarship options for students from Yuma County.
-Local organizations who offer scholarships to Yuma County students may reserve a booth at the event to distribute information and speak with interested and qualified students.
+The Cash for College Scholarship Awareness Night, coordinated to accommodate students’ and parents’ busy schedules, provided an invaluable opportunity for students to learn more about scholarship options for students from Yuma County.

 ACF of Yuma is an affiliate of the Arizona Community Foundation, the largest private provider of scholarships in the state.
 With one application, students are matched with more than 150 scholarships for which they qualify through the Arizona Community Foundation’s online scholarship system.
 Several scholarships are available specifically for students in Yuma County.

-The 2017 Cash for College Scholarship Awareness Night will be held on Wednesday, January 25, from 6:00 to 8:00 p.m. in the Schoening Conference Center at Arizona Western College.
-Local community groups as well as staff from ACF of Yuma will be available to answer questions and share information.
-The event is free and open to the public.
+The 2017 Cash for College Scholarship Awareness Night was held on Wednesday, January 25.
+Local community groups as well as staff from ACF of Yuma were available to answer questions and share information.
+The event was free and open to the public.

 We are pleased to announce that Veronica Shorr has joined the team of the Arizona Community Foundation of Yuma to serve as our Regional Director.
 In this role, Veronica will work with donors and fundholders as well as other community partners to grow charitable assets and enhance community impact through strategic grantmaking.